Image

 Assessing and Managing Suicide Risk (AMSR) teaches best practices recommended by the nation's leading experts in the research and delivery of suicide care.

-AMSR-Inpatient Course is an on-demand course that offers eight hours of instruction over five months of access for clinical professionals requiring a more flexible learning schedule.
+AMSR-Inpatient Course is an online asynchronous course that offers eight hours of instruction over five months of access for clinical professionals requiring a more flexible learning schedule.

 Suicide and People Receiving Mental Health Care

 Suicidal behavior is a major cause of death and disability in the United States.
-Each year, over 45,000 people die by suicide [1] and hundreds of thousands are seen in hospital emergency departments for suicide attempts [2].
-And the risk of suicide attempt or death is highest within 30 days of discharge from an emergency department or inpatient psychiatric unit.
-[3]
+According to the Centers for Disease Control and Prevention, in 2022,1.7 million people attempted suicide and 3.7 million people made a plan to die by suicide.
+[1] Research shows that the risk of suicide death is highest within the first seven days and remains high throughout the 30 days following discharge from an emergency department or inpatient psychiatric unit.
+[4]

-Despite the acute needs of patients with elevated suicide risk and their frequency of contact with health and behavioral healthcare professionals [4], many providers—psychologists, social workers, and other mental health counselors—are inadequately trained to assess, treat, and manage suicide risk in their patients [5].
-According to the National Action Alliance for Suicide Prevention, “Many clinical training programs do not fully prepare healthcare professionals to provide suicide care.”
-[6]
+Despite the acute needs of individuals with elevated suicide risk many providers—psychologists, social workers, mental health counselors, and other professionals—are inadequately trained to assess, intervene, and manage suicide risk in the individuals in their care.
+[2, 3] According to the National Action Alliance for Suicide Prevention, “Many clinical training programs do not fully prepare healthcare professionals to provide suicide care.”
+[5]

 Assessing and Managing Suicide Risk fills that training gap by teaching the core competencies that meet suicide care standards established by national organizations including The Joint Commission, the National Action Alliance for Suicide Prevention, the Substance Abuse and Mental Health Services Administration, the Veterans Administration, and others.